sumitkapoor/carnd_traffic_sign_project2/README.md

 ### NEURAL NETWORK MODEL
 The ConvNet architecture is composed of 3 repeated layers and then followed by 3 fully connected layers.
 Each convolution layer contains a convolution module, followed by a rectified module.
 Max pooling module is used between convolution layer 1 and convolution layer 2.

-All convolution layer are of kernel 3 x 3.
+First and third convolution layer are of kernel 3 x 3, while second layer is of 4 x 4 kernel.
 Layer 1 of convolution produces a depth of 32, the second layer produces the depth of 64 and finally the third layer produces the depth of 128.
 All max pooling layer are of stride 2 x 2.

 The output of convolution layer 3 is then flatten to passed to the first fully connected layer with node 2048.
 This is then connected to the next fully connected layer of node 512.
 The next fully connected layer also consists of 512 nodes which is then passed onto generate logits of 43 nodes.